Enforcement Behavior

 reason: 'No deletes in staging.'

-The eight decision codes
+The decision codes

 Every decision carries a reason_code alongside the free-text reason.
 Automation should branch on reason_code.
 The free-text reason can be re-worded or translated without breaking downstream consumers.